Nausea

 - Changing what you eat and drink may help.

-- Eat small meals often.
-Do not get hungry.
+- Eat small meals more often.
+Try to not get hungry.

 - Eat snacks between meals.